YomNom/25LiveREDO/README.md

 ![Screenshot 2024-11-19 181854](https://github.com/user-attachments/assets/7c88d7d9-2368-4448-a7fa-65edc34ef0fe)

 ## Layout
-On our main view, there are three components: eventform, list of rooms, and a list of the user's current events.
+On our main view, there are three components: event form, list of rooms, and a list of the user's current events.
 The items in the top right are only there to simulate the original.
-We didn't include tasks because we didn't want to carryover any of 25Live's dreams of being a planner.
+We didn't include tasks because we didn't want to carry over any of 25Live's dreams of being a planner.

 ![Screenshot 2024-11-19 182214](https://github.com/user-attachments/assets/998cfabd-e375-4dd8-9f8a-ba97ee441268)

 Things we cutoff completely was reports, event drafts, and tasks.
-The tasks and reports were features that seemed to want to make 25live act as a pseudo planner, but considering how the website is used only for reservations they felt unnecessary.
+The tasks and reports were features that seemed to want to make 25live act as a pseudo-planner, but considering how the website is used only for reservations they felt unnecessary.
 We also couldn't find anyone who considered those features, which for the most part were self-reports.
 Event drafts were something we considered unnessary because there didn't seem an important reason to allow the user to do that.
 The component that shows drafts puts them two sections: one where you are the scheduler and one where you are the requestor.
 Considering how you can't sign up for events, its a wonder why requester is a category and why they used that instead of participant.

 ## Event Form
 There's a total of four forms that can be used to reserve a room on the original.
 We based our form primarily on what was called the express scheduling form, which asked for a name for the event, a start time, an end time, and would show the available rooms at that time and/or date in a dropdown menu.
 It also let you see the duration of the event.
 We theorize this was displayed for debugging purposes and just left in because there's a time limit you can reserve a room for.
 Since we couldn't formally view that information and see how it differentiated across different rooms, we did not implement that feature.
 If we were to continue working on this, we would put more research into the rooms time capacity and implement a time limit.